wpdispensary/dispensary-gear/README.txt

 3. Activate the plugin and enjoy!

 == Changelog ==

+= 1.5 =
+* Updated `Gear` display text to change based on custom permalink base in `admin/class-wpd-gear-post-type.php`
+* Updated `Gear` display text to change based on custom permalink base in `admin/class-wpd-gear-shortcodes.php`
+* Updated `Gear` display text to change based on custom permalink base in `admin/class-wpd-gear-widgets.php`
+* Updated translatable text to work with variable in `admin/class-wpd-gear-post-type.php`
+* Updated translatable text to work with variable in `admin/class-wpd-gear-post-type.php`
+* Updated shortcode to use the `wpd_currency_code` function in `admin/class-wpd-gear-shortcodes.php`
+* Updated Price/Donation display option updates in `admin/class-wpd-gear-shortcodes.php`
+* Updated various text strings to be translatable in `admin/class-wpd-gear-data-output.php`
+* Updated various text strings to be translatable in `admin/class-wpd-gear-metaboxes.php`
+* Updated various text strings to be translatable in `admin/class-wpd-gear-shortcodes.php`
+* Updated `.pot` file with new text strings for localization in `languages/wpd-gear.pot`

 = 1.4 =
 * Added `.pot` file for localization in `languages/wpd-gear.pot`